roman-milk/roman-milk.github.io/frank-and.md

  Regina does her best to spoil me rotten and I'm liking it, but I also have to admit that there is still a small spot in my brain where the thought still lives that some day she is going to want to see if a big cock can still trip those extra switches.
 However she does know that if it ever happens and I find out she is history and I really do think that she doesn't want that to happen.

  Time holds the answer to that.
 All I can do is wait and see and hope that it never happens.
-Report_Story #1